 Recognizing that different shelters require different outcomes, the program will determine if the building has unmet capital needs, can be renovated to create more beds within the existing site, can incorporate a supportive housing component, has unused development potential, and can sustain operations in the long term.
 After HPD assesses potential site needs, the City will undertake a full financial analysis and determine whether to rezone the property.
-The creation of project reserves, new tools to finance renovation, and incentives to efficiently manage current shelters-along with creating permanent housing on existing shelter sites-will help mitigate the increase in the City's homeless population.
+The creation of project reserves, new tools to finance renovation, and incentives to efficiently manage current shelters-along with creating permanent housing on existing shelter sites-will help mitigate the increase in the city's homeless population.

-This program is focused on the rehabilitation and reconstruction of existing homeless shelters owned by either the City or nonprofit partners.
-CDBG funds will pay for the shelter expansion staff that will oversee construction, while non-CDBG funds will be used for construction.
-An attorney will also be funded through the HPD Administration program.
+This program is focused on the rehabilitation and reconstruction of existing City- or nonprofitowned homeless shelters.
+CDBG funds will pay for the HPD staff that will oversee construction, while non-CDBG funds will be used for construction.